-Chapter 5: Who Can Make Them–Assembled and Molded Cable
+Chapter 5: Who Can Make Them–Assembled VS Molded Cable Assembly

 Assembled and molded cables have widespread applications.
 Naturally, many companies produce these cables.
 China, for example, has several manufacturers who deal with such freights.
 One of the front-runners is Cloom Tech, a cable assembly manufacturer.

 It specializes in providing assembled cables.
 We also design molded cables to meet the customer’s expectations.
 The professional Cable Assembly Manufacturer also offers harness assembling services.
-Their team of highly skilled experts are quick on their feet and quickly adapt to the market’s evolving needs.
+Their team of highly skilled experts is quick on their feet and quickly adapts to the market’s evolving needs.
 Together with the customer, they come up with the best design possible for their projects.

-The manufacturers deal with a variety of industries including the medical, automotive, motorcycle, and of course, electronics and engineering industries.
+The manufacturers deal with various industries, including the medical, automotive, motorcycle, and of course, electronics and engineering industries.

-Chapter 6: More About the Assembled or Molded Cable Assembly
+Chapter 6: More About the Assembled VS Molded Cable Assembly

 During manufacturing, Cloom Tech’s experts understand your biggest concern: the cost.
-Managing the production fee is difficult, but with two simple factors, we’ll show you just how simple it is.
+Managing the production fee is difficult, but we’ll show you just how simple it is with two simple factors.

 Previously, we went through all the fundamental factors of the two different cable assembling types.
-Now let’s find out how with a modern twist, 3D Printing booms the production of molded cables.
+Now let’s find out how 3D Printing booms the production of molded cables with a modern twist.

 3D Printing expedites the manufacturing process significantly, simultaneously reducing the production costs.
 For the rapid prototyping of molded cable assemblies, we have the 3D Printers to thank.
 Before large-scale production, checking the component’s compatibility using 3D printing is ideal.

-It not only saves you time but also the impact of the large-scale production cost of an unsuitable commodity.
+It saves you time and the impact of the large-scale production cost of an unsuitable commodity.

 This simple point is more often than not overlooked by technicians.
 Communication with the manufacturer is key to reducing costs associated with manufacturing.
 Without instructions, the manufacturers deliver what is they think is best for your project.